Through the Wire: Background

 On October 23, 2002, West was in a California recording studio producing music for Beanie Sigel, Peedi Crakk, and The Black Eyed Peas.
 After leaving the studio at around 3 a.m. in his rented Lexus, he had a near-fatal crash when he had fallen asleep at the wheel.
-He was taken to the Cedars-Sinai Medical Center, mentioned in the song as "the same hospital where Biggie Smalls died," and had his jaw wired to his face in reconstructive surgery.
+He was taken to Cedars-Sinai Medical Center, mentioned in the song as "the same hospital where Biggie Smalls died", and had his jaw wired to his face in reconstructive surgery.
 Two weeks after being admitted to the hospital, he recorded the song at the Record Plant Studios with his jaw still wired shut.
-Consequence recalls West started rapping the lyrics to the song three days after the crash.
+Consequence recalls that West started rapping the lyrics to the song three days after the crash.

 The song's title refers to the wires used to hold his broken jaw together, as well as being a play on the song "Through the Fire", which it samples.
 When asked about how the incident changed his music, West stated:

 Well, the only thing this accident's is saying is, "I am about to hand you the world, just know at any given time I can take it away from you."
 To nearly lose your life, to nearly lose your mouth, your voice, your whole face, as a rapper...and I had to be on TV!
 My face looks crazy to me now...
 But I have to just thank God for the situation that I am in...
 "Through The Wire" is the worst thing that could've possibly happened to me, and now it's obviously the best thing.
 Look how it exploded!

 The song originally appeared on West's mixtape Get Well Soon... as "Through the Wire (Still Standing)" where his wired jaw was incredibly noticeable, and also including an outro that is sampled from Elton John's hit "I'm Still Standing", before being re-recorded and released as the first single from The College Dropout in late 2003.
 Although he initially had trouble convincing Roc-A-Fella Records executives to let him make his own album as a rapper, he was able to change their minds after the song's release.